 Run these samples by a trusted, language-sensitive native speaker of the translated language (your organization's foreign clients with solid relationships are perfect!) for an opinion.
 Beware of translation providers who can't provide high-quality work samples, especially if they've been in business for several years, as there's little guarantee what they produce for you will be superior in quality, no matter what they say.
 Finally, know that you will pay a reasonable amount for quality work, just as for any professional service.

 Translation Rates Infographic

 Need a translation quote for "yesterday"?
-How can you get the best translation service rates possible?
-Learn in 5 quick steps everything you need to know to communicate with translation vendors and get the best deal possible.
-After learning here how translation rates work, don't forget to check our 5 tips on how to save big in translations.
+How can you get the best combination of translation quality and rates?
+Learn in 5 minutes everything you need to know to communicate with translation vendors and get the best deal possible.
+After learning how translation rates work, don't forget to check our five tips on saving big in translations.
 These tips apply to all types of translations.
-Finally, go to the bottom of this page to learn why you should always avoid cheap translation services.

 Use the following embed code to add this infographic to your website: